fabianegli/singlecell_proteomics/README.md

 ## Step by Step instructions for Containers

+The reproduction with containers has been tested with [`podman`](https://podman.io/).
+It may also work with other containerization technologies that can build containers from Dockerfile like Docker or Singularity. e.g. for Docker it should be possible to run the same analysis by simply changeing `podman` to `docker`.

 ### Interactive

 For this to work Podman needs to be installed on the system.